 Roughrider has an agreement with Kivalliq Energy Corp, ("Kivalliq") under which Roughrider may earn up to an 85% interest in Kivalliq's "Genesis" uranium project (the "Genesis property").
-Under the terms of the option agreement, as amended December 22, 2015 (the "Genesis Property Option Agreement"), the Company may earn an initial 50% interest in the Genesis property by making cash payments of \$700,000 (\$525,000 paid), incurring exploration expenditures of \$2.1M (\$1.7M expended), and issuing 3,939,656 common shares (1,969,828 issued).
+Under the terms of the option agreement, as amended December 22, 2015 (the "Genesis Property Option Agreement"), the Company may earn an initial 50% interest in the Genesis property by making cash payments of \$700,000 (\$525,000 paid), incurring exploration expenditures of \$2.1M (\$1.7M expended), and issuing 3,939,656 common shares (3,939,656 issued).
 Roughrider may acquire a further 35% interest (for an aggregate 85% interest) by making additional cash payments of \$700,000, and incurring additional exploration expenditures of \$2.5M.
 All remaining cash payments may be made either in cash or in shares, at Roughrider's election.

 The Genesis property is located northeast of Saskatchewan's Athabasca Basin, and within the prospective Wollaston-Mudjatk Transition Zone.
 Notably, where the WMTZ extends beneath the cover of the rocks of the younger Athabasca Basin, it hosts every one of Canada's operating uranium mines.
-The Genesis property is comprised of 56 mineral claims, totalling 200,909 hectares (496,457 acres).
+The Genesis property was originally comprised of 56 mineral claims, totalling 200,909 hectares (496,457 acres).
 The claims begin 25 km to the northeast of Cameco Corporation's recently closed Eagle Point uranium mine, and extend 90 kilometres northeast to the Manitoba border along this prospective geological and structural domain.
+On October 3, 2016, Roughrider announced that it has given notice to Kivalliq that Roughrider will not maintain its option on 15 of the 56 claims comprising the Genesis uranium property located in northern Saskatchewan and Manitoba.
+The Genesis property is now reduced to 41 claims totaling 131,412 hectares.